shadows-of-the-light/SkyDB/README.md

 >
 > -- [Wikipedia](https://en.wikipedia.org/wiki/PhyreEngine)

-The rendering engine is made in-house by TGC.
+The rendering engine was made in-house by TGC.

 > They were constantly refining the game’s look and feel, including developing a custom Metal engine to render Sky’s ethereal scenes (...)
 >